aditya8138/UTD/CS6390/notes/Multicast.md

 ### Open group semantics
 - Advantages
-    + Sources do not need to know individual receivers (they just send)
+    + Sources do not need to know individual receivers (they just send).
     + Receivers do not need to know the sources either.
 - Disadvantages
-    + Diffcult to protext from unauthorized senders/receivers.
+    + Difficult to protect from unauthorized senders/receivers.

 ### Forwarding State is _Dynamic_
 - __Created__ when receivers join a multicast group and when sources send